hrcloudgit/psug_minutes/2019-02-13/module-example.md

 # example...

-Publish-Module -Path "c:\scripts\TestModule\TestModule.psd1" -NuGetApiKey "12345678-abcd-defg-1234-abcd1234defg"
+Publish-Module -Path "c:\scripts\TestModule\HRPSUG1.psd1" -NuGetApiKey "12345678-abcd-defg-1234-abcd1234defg"
 ```

-Note: Remember that once a module has been published, any changes/updates to the module require you to update
+*Note:* Remember that once a module has been published, any changes/updates to the module require you to update
 the ModuleVersion property in the .psd1 file before re-publishing.
 For example, if current published version is 1.0,
 then change to 1.0.1 or 1.1 before publishing the updated content.